cds-snc/digital-canada-ca/content/en/blog/posts/qualitative-data-uncomfortable-but-worth-it.md

   reviewing a service diagram made up of different coloured sticky notes.
 translationKey: data-driven-service
 thumb: https://de2an9clyit2x.cloudfront.net/small_rcmp_data_blog_97a57c658d.jpg
-processed: 1563384025336
 ---

 I’m an avid reader.
 I love books.
 But sometimes I struggle to choose which ones to read.

 My first instinct is to look at the numbers: star ratings, page numbers, and so on.
 But while these help me compare data, they don’t help me understand _why_ one book has “better” numbers than others.
 For that, I read reviews.
 Combining numbers with stories helps me make better decisions.